eddie-energy/eddie/docs/2-integrating/data-needs.md

 While the REST-API ignores the ID field for creation requests, when supplying data needs via the JSON file, the ID is a mandatory field.

+> [!NOTE]
+> It is not possible to use the management API when using data needs in config mode.

 ```json
 {
   "type": "validated",